CynthiaLiu0805/BridgeChlorideExposurePredictor/README.md

 The folders and files for this project are as follows:
 ```
 .
+├── data
+│   ├── boundary.json # boundary of jurisdiction in which software inputs are defined
+│   ├── data.xlsx     # traffic model and climate model
 ├── docs
-│   ├── SRS
-│   ├── VnVPlan
+│   ├── Checklists
 |   ├── Design
 │   |   ├── SoftArchitecture
 │   │   └── SoftDetailedDes
+│   ├── Presentations
+│   ├── ProblemStatementAndGoals
+│   ├── Reflection
+│   ├── SRS
+│   ├── VnVPlan
 │   └── VnVReport
+├── paper
+├── refs
 │── src
+|   ├── app
+|   ├── database      # code for generating the database
-|   ├── web         # code for user side of the software
+|   └── web           # code for user side of the software
-│   |   ├── public  # files generated from database
+│       ├── public    # files generated from database
-│   │   └── src     # code for the website, including the geojson file for the jurisdiction boundary
+│       └── src       # code for the website, including the geojson file for the jurisdiction boundary
-│   └── database    # code for generating the database
 │── Makefile          # quick start commands
-│── requirements.txt    # dependencies
+└── requirements.txt  # dependencies
-└── data.xlsx      # traffic model and climate model
 ```
 ## Set Up